-[Figure 21.1 near here]
+[Figure 22.1 near here]

-This process is accompanied with gradually decreasing the value of zeta potential.
-For example, if the nanoparticles are stabilized by acquiring negative electrical charges, the addition of positive charged ions leads to minimizing its negative charge that is expressed by lower value of zeta potential.
-In most cases it could lead to complete naturalization that is reflected by zero value of zeta potential, this point is called isoelectric point.
+This process is accompanied by a gradual decrease of zeta potential value.
+For example, if the nanoparticles are stabilized by acquiring negative electrical charges, the addition of positively charged ions leads to minimizing its negative charge and this is expressed by a lower zeta potential value.
+In most cases this leads to complete naturalization that is reflected by a zeta potential value of zero.
+The zeta potential value of zero is called the isoelectric point.
 46

-In an aqueous colloidal solution, there is great significance for the pH value that affects zeta potential and the stability of the solution.
-If we assume a colloidal solution of negative charged nanoparticles, the addition of alkali lead to increasing the negative charges and hence higher values of zeta potential could be detected.
-If the pH of the solution is lowered by adding an acid, zeta potential will decrease, and the negative charges of the nanoparticles reduced reaching the isoelectric point where zeta potential acquire zero value.
-It is very important to note that adding more acid molecules could lead to positive charged nanoparticles and restabilization process of it by acquiring opposite electrical charges.
-Figure 22.1 presents the possible curve that represents value of zeta potential as a function of pH.
+In an aqueous colloidal solution, the pH value affects the zeta potential and the stability of the solution.
+If we assume a colloidal solution of negatively charged nanoparticles, the addition of an alkali leads to increasing the negative charges and this results in higher zeta potential values.
+If the pH of the solution is lowered by adding an acid, the zeta potential will decrease.
+The negative charges of the nanoparticles reduce and thereby this leads to the solution reaching its isoelectric point.
+It is very important to note that adding more acidic molecules could lead to positively charged nanoparticles and this restabilizes it by acquiring opposite electrical charges.
+Figure 23.1 presents the possible curve of the zeta potential value as a function of pH.

-[Figure 22.1 near here]
+[Figure 23.1 near here]

 1.6.2.1.1 DLVO Theory

-In 1940, a quantitative theory was developed about stabilizing colloidal systems by scientists Derjaguin, Verwey, Landan, and Overbeek (DLVO).
-According to this theory, the stability of particles within a solution depends on the potential energy, VT of the particles.
-This energy results from a balance between competitive attraction and repulsion forces between the nanoparticles that are created by the double electric layer when:
+In 1940, the scientists Derjaguin, Verwey, Landan, and Overbeek (DLVO) developed a quantitative theory about stabilizing colloidal systems.
+According to this theory, the stability of particles within a solution depends on the potential energy, VT, of the particles.
+This energy results from a balance between competitive attraction and repulsion forces between the nanoparticles that are created by the double electrical layer when:

-VT = VA + VR + VS
+VT = VA + VR + VS (2)

-VA due to attractive forces, and it expressed by
+where VA is due to attractive forces and is expressed by:

-VA= -A/ (12π D2)
+VA= -A/(12π D2) (3)

-A, Hamaker constant that depends on the nature of material

-D, distance between the nanoparticles

-VR due to repulsive forces
+and A is the Hamaker constant that depends on the nature of material and D is the distance between the nanoparticles.
+VR is due to repulsive forces represented by the equation below:

-VR= 2πƐaΨd2e-KH
+VR= 2πƐaΨd2e-KH (4)

-Ɛ dielectric constant of dispersion phase

-a radius of the nanoparticle

-Ψd the electric potential on Stern plane of the electric double layer

-1/k double electric layer thickness

-VS is the potential energy derived from the solvent and it does not significantly contribute to the final balance of the forces existing between the particles
+where Ɛ is the dielectric constant of the dispersion phase, a is the radius of the nanoparticle, Ψd is the electric potential on the Stern plane of the electric double layer, 1/k is the double electric layer thickness, and VS is the potential energy derived from the solvent.
+VS does not significantly contribute to the final balance of the forces existing between the particles.

-According to DLVO, the stability of a colloidal solution is a function of the attractive and repulsive forces that created by the double electric layer when particles collision during their Brownian motion.
-The electrostatic repulsive forces create an energetic barrier that prevents the particles from getting closer to each other but when the attractive forces between the particles overcome the energetic barrier the aggregation process takes place and the colloidal solution is destroyed.
-48 Figure 23.
-Illustrates schematically the total potential energy versus the distance between nanoparticles in solution.
+According to the DLVO theory, the stability of a colloidal solution is a function of the attractive and repulsive forces that are created by the double electric layer when particles collide during Brownian motion.
+The electrostatic repulsive forces create an energetic barrier that prevents the particles from approaching too closely to one other.
+However, when the attractive forces between the particles overcome the energetic barrier, aggregation takes place and the colloidal solution is destroyed.
+48 Figure 24.1 illustrates the total potential energy versus the distance between nanoparticles in solution.

-[Figure 23.1 near here]
+[Figure 24.1 near here]

 1.6.2.2 Steric Stabilization

-Steric stabilization of colloidal solution occurs by the physical or chemical adsorption of macromolecules on the surface area of the nanoparticles, consequently, they provide a steric barrier against their aggregation.
-These molecules belong to the family of polymers, copolymers, amines, Thioethers, solvents such as THF, THF/MeOH, alcohols with long hydrocarbon chains and surfactants.
-In general, hydrophobic molecules are used in an organic dispersion medium and the colloid solution is called organosol, while hydrophilic molecules are used with an aqueous dispersion medium and the colloidal solution is called hydrosol.
+Steric stabilization of colloidal solution occurs by the physical or chemical adsorption of macromolecules onto the nanoparticle surface.
+Via this process the macromolecules create a steric barrier against aggregation.
+Macromolecules which do this belong to families of polymers, copolymers, amines, and thioethers; solvents such as THF; THF/MeOH; and alcohols with long hydrocarbon chains and surfactants.
+In general, hydrophobic molecules are used in an organic dispersion medium and the colloid solution is called an organosol.
+When hydrophilic molecules are used in an aqueous dispersion medium the colloidal solution is called a hydrosol.
 46